angry-bender/angry-bender.github.io/_posts/2021-11-10-DFIR_Write_Host_1_Powershell_Telemetry.md

 This activity belongs to the opted in Windows Telemetry done during windows setup for Windows 10/11 & 2019, so long as the output matches that at [Powershell Script Block](#powershell-script-block) and has the parent process of `C:\Windows\System32\CompatTelRunner.exe ` i don't believe it is malicious.

-However, this can be used for persistence, so if your unsure you should check the contents of the registry key at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\TelemetryController` or check if the scheduled task has been modified.
-See more [here](https://www.trustedsec.com/blog/abusing-windows-telemetry-for-persistence/?utm_content=131234033&utm_medium=social&utm_source=twitter&hss_channel=tw-403811306)
+However, CompatTelRunner can be used for persistence, so if your unsure you should check the contents of the registry key at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\TelemetryController` or check if the scheduled task has been modified.
+See more at [Checking for Persistance](#checking-for-persistance).

 ## Contents